 - It’s also a lot more expensive than other kinds of paper.

-Origamido paper is amazing but it’s definitely not for every day folding.
-This is the paper you want to use when you’re folding something incredibly special.
+Origamido paper is impressive, but it’s definitely not for everyday folding.
+This is the paper you want to use when you’re folding something special.

 Tissue foil is one of the easiest papers to use for origami.
 It’s a combination of foil and tissue paper.
-The foil makes it strong and stiff while the tissue makes it more agile and look nicer.
-In the past the only way to get this paper was to make it yourself which as a lot of work.
-It’s pretty thin, around 50 gsm.
-This paper is interesting because the foil part is spangled which means it’s not reflective and metallic looking like regular foil paper.
+The foil makes it strong and stiff, while the tissue makes it more agile and looks nicer.
+In the past, the only way to get this paper was to make it yourself, which is a lot of work.
+It’s pretty thin, around 50 GSM.
+This paper is interesting because the foil part is spangled, which means it’s not reflective and metallic, looking like regular foil paper.

 - This is one of the easiest kinds of origami paper to use since it’s so thin and strong.